gletort/Morphoe/README.md

 # References

-Refer to our publication Zilliox, Letort et al. for more details about the model.
+Refer to our publication [Zilliox, Letort et al. 2025](https://www.cell.com/iscience/fulltext/S2589-0042(25)01659-1) for more details about the model.
 If you use this code or part of this code, please cite our publication or/and this repository.

 ## License